taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 a condition when you implant the hex upon which it will automatically trigger.
 Implanted hexes last until the next time you regain your spells.

-## VMC Class Features
+## Feats
-### Mystery of Life
+### Cursed Attonement (1st)
-Divine entities have gifted you with supernatural powers of healing, much to your confusion and chagrin.
+Gain Curse of the Merciful.
+You may never take levels in a class that grants divine spellcasting, and suffer a -2 penalty on all saving throws against divine spells cast by worshippers of Sarenrae.
-### Curse of the Merciful
+#### Curse of the Merciful
 You are cursed with a supernatural compulsion to render aid to any who request it.
 If a non-enemy character asks you to heal them, or asks you for help and you can tell they have taken damage or drain or suffer from a disease or poison, you